gthipman/NinhGunner7July/README.md

 ### 3. Seat Position
 - Sit according to the principle of men on the left and women on the right.
-- The groom's family had six chairs in the wall looking out.
+- The groom's family had 6 chairs next to the wall looking out.
-- The bride's house has 12 chairs outside the door (18 chairs are rented by the service).
+- The bride's house has 12 chairs outside the door looking in (18 rented chairs).
 - The remaining people sat outside in the courtyard (wooden sofa and chairs, dining table).
-- The team sat outside the door holding a crowbar (2 stainless steel tables).
+- The Dowry team sits outside the door (2 stainless steel tables).

 ### 4. Welcome, Introduce Yourself
 - **Responsible person**: Uncle Toi